mriteshverma/yii/README.md

 # CRUD Application in Yii

 ## Install Docker in your Local system
+## Download project to your system
 ## Run Docker command in Project folder
 ```bash
 docker compose up -d